bmwiedemann/openSUSE/packages/o/opensuse-postfix-image/README.md

 the Container Host OS for the files and not regular users are owning this files and can read and modify them.
 The default UID/Gid is `5000`.

-There are two ways to provide the data vor virtual domains and users, via environment variables or via files.
+There are three ways to provide the data for virtual domains and users, via environment variables, files or LDAP.

 ### Environment Variables